What should you expect?

 Listen to Frank, who has been treated for prostate cancer, talk to Colin from NHS England, about his experience of shared decision making.

-• Frank also talks about his experience of being involved with a clinical trial called the STAMINA trial (Supported exercise training for men with prostate cancer on androgen deprivation therapy).
+- Frank also talks about his experience of being involved with a clinical trial called the STAMINA trial (Supported Exercise Training for Men with Prostate Cancer on Androgen Deprivation Therapy).
 This trial is now closed.

-• You can also use our clinical trial finder to look for a trial that is suitable for you.
+- Use our clinical trial finder to look for a trial that is suitable for you.

 Gathering information to help you decide on a treatment